Culimancy: a term best described as Cooking Magic.

 - Are you worried about the rising cost of BACON!
 Just make your own at home…it's better than anything from the store!

-- Homemade sausage is more intense and much more tasty than store-bought, and you may never be satisfied with store-bought Italian sausage after you've made it yourself.
+- Homemade sausage is more intense and much more tasty than store-bought, and you may never be satisfied with store-bought sausage after you've made it yourself.

 Honey Glazed Ham

 - Make a delicious baked ham in a cast iron pan…in less than two hours.

 - A basic Indian curry sauce recipe for chicken.

 - A very hot and spicy (and tasty) dish from the Carribean.

 - A Southern-style seafood boil is an event not to be missed!